joelfredin/math/Resources.md

 ## Blogs

 [Terrytao](https://terrytao.wordpress.com/ "Terrytao") - A blog by Terence Tao.
+A fields medalist.

+[Gowers](https://gowers.wordpress.com/ "Gowers") - A blog by Timothy Gowers.
+Also a fields medalist.

 ## Other Useful Websites